GDSC-PHCET/todo-list/README.md

 ```

-Great work!
+<h5 align=center> Great work!
 You've made a valuable contribution to our project.
 Your efforts are much appreciated.
-Keep up the good work! 🙌
+Keep up the good work! 🙌 </h5>